Non-degenerate mixed maps and contact structures: Non-degeneracy

 \section{Non-degeneracy}

-In this section we extend the notions of non-degeneracy for mixed maps.
+In this section, we extend the notions of non-degeneracy for mixed maps.
 A mixed function germ is denoted by $f: (\co^{n},0) \longrightarrow (\co,0)$ and a mixed map germ by $F : (\co^{n},0) \longrightarrow (\co^{k},0)$.
 From now on we assume that $V_{f}$ and $V_{F}$ have positive dimension in $\co^{n}$.

-In \cite{Oka2010}, M. Oka introduced the notion of the Newton polyhedra of a mixed function germ $f$, denoted by $\Gamma^{+}(f)$, and defined the condition of (strong) non-degeneracy.
+In \cite{Oka2010}, M. Oka introduced the notion of the Newton polyhedron of a mixed function germ $f$, denoted by $\Gamma^{+}(f)$, and defined the condition of (strong) non-degeneracy.
+We denote by $\Gamma(f)$ the union of the compact faces of $\Gamma^{+}(f)$, called \textit{Newton boundary}.
 If $f$ is holomorphic, these two notions coincide with the classical definitions due to Kushnirenko in \cite{Kouchnirenko1976}.

 Let us fix some notations.
 Let $I \subset \{1, \dots, n\}$ be a non-empty subset.
 We define $\co^{I} = \{z \in \co^{n} : z_{i} = 0 \;\forall \; i \notin I\}$.
 We denote the face function of $f$ with respect to a vector $P$ of positive integers as $f_{P}$ and its restriction to $\co^{I}$ by $f^{I}$.
-A Newton polyhedra $\Gamma^{+}$ is called \textit{convenient} if it intersects each non-empty subspace $\re^{I}$.
+A Newton polyhedron $\Gamma^{+}$ is called \textit{convenient} if it intersects each coordinate axis.
 P. Mondal in \cite{Mondal2021} introduced the following condition, whose main advantage is that it avoids the convenience hypothesis on the Newton polyhedron in some applications.